eecse4750/e4750_2022fall_project-LZSS-qz2487-bh2803/README.md

 run ``python project.py -d`` to test different kinds of files You can also add ``-a`` like ``python project.py -a`` to give a test on random number files with extra naive CPU test.

-&emsp;Note: Naive implementation is very slow since it has dynamic array.
+&ensp;Note: Naive implementation is very slow since it has dynamic array.

 3. The project code has to be submitted inside this repository